sarthakagrawal927/dev_learning/databases/cmu/lec-06.md

 Hash table grows as needed.

 #### Chained Hashing
-Maintain a linkedlist of buckets for each slot in hash table.
+Maintain a LinkedList of buckets for each slot in hash table.
 Resolve collisions by placing all elements with same hash in the same bucket (pages).
 Can end up as a sequential scan.

 #### Extendible Hashing